YU000jp/logseq-plugin-show-weekday-and-week-number/readme.md

 ## 🎯 What This Plugin Does

 ### 1️⃣ Enhanced Daily Journals
-- Adds weekday and week numbers to your dates (e.g., January 1, 2024 (Mon) W1)
+- The weekday and week number are displayed next to the date.
+The display content is fully customizable to suit your preferences.
-- Fully customizable display format

 ### 2️⃣ Smart Calendar Features
 - **Compact 2-line Calendar**